17of 100

 Charlotte Court House is 95% natural land cover (67% forest, plus open and brushy areas) across its 3.96 sq mi, home to about 498 people.
 That makes it the 2nd-most wooded of the 4 towns in Charlotte County.
 Lone-star and Gulf Coast ticks favor brushy edges, overgrown fields, and open pine woods as much as deep forest: the more of that a town has, the more places ticks can quest.

-Charlotte County reports about 44 Lyme cases per 100,000 people a year, the 85th-highest of 1378 South counties.
+Charlotte County reports about 44 Lyme cases per 100,000 people a year, in the top 14% of U.S. counties for reported Lyme disease.
 Lyme is a smaller factor here than in the Northeast, but lone-star tick bites (alpha-gal syndrome, ehrlichiosis) drive most local risk, and that combined pressure sets how high Charlotte Court House's daily score can climb when the weather and season allow.

 Tick control in Charlotte Court House, VA